-Hanhikivi 1 is a planned nuclear power plant in Pyhäjoki in northern Finland.
+Hanhikivi 1 is a planned nuclear power plant in Pyhäjoki, Northern Finland.
 Finnish nuclear power company Fennovoima is the developer.

 The nuclear facility will consist of a 1,200MW pressurised water reactor and will be built by Rusatom Overseas, a subsidiary of the Russian state-owned nuclear corporation Rosatom.

 Electricity will be sold to Fennovoima’s owners at cost price.
-Voimaosakeyhtiö SF owns 66% of Fennovoima, with RAOS Voima, Rosatom’s Finnish subsidiary, a minority stakeholder with 34%.
+Voimaosakeyhtiö SF owns 66% of Fennovoima and RAOS Voima, Rosatom’s Finnish subsidiary is a minority stakeholder with 34%.

 Fennovoima was established in June 2007 to plan and construct a new nuclear power plant in Finland.
 The company carried out an environmental impact assessment (EIA) in 2008 and the Finnish Government granted a decision-in-principle for construction of a 1,800MW nuclear power facility in May 2010.

 Site selection was completed in 2011 and the plant supplier was contracted in 2013.
 After the plant’s design was changed to a 1,200MW VVER, Fennovoima conducted further EIAs in 2013 and 2014.